Azure/azure-batch-maya/README.md

 5. Confirm the removal of the shelf
 6. Confirm to remove the dependencies if you wish a clean uninstall

 To remove config which is retained for a reinstall, delete the config file "azure_batch.ini".
-For Windows this is located in:
-Users\<username>\Documents\maya\2017\prefs\AzureBatchData
+On Windows this is located in: Users\<username>\Documents\maya\2017\prefs\AzureBatchData On Mac this is located at: /Users/<username>/Library/Preferences/Autodesk/maya/<version>/prefs/AzureBatchData

 ##  Upgrading or reinstalling